amboxer21/MotionDetection/README.md

 > In order for the app to work remotely, you need to forward ports on your router.
 The default ports for the Android app are port 5000 and port 50050.

 ### [Todo]
+> As of 2021-01-06 I have found out that the latest data image tarball is broken.

 > Redesign the Android app's UI.
 See GitHub issue [#50](https://github.com/amboxer21/MotionDetection/issues/50).
 ---